juga0/dhcpcanon/docs/source/privileges.rst

    * problem: this would not be compliant with RFC 2131 nor 7844.
-   * pro: in "usual" networks, if the client stays enough time connected o the network, the lease would expire it could just restart in the INIT state.
+   * pro: in "usual" networks, if the client stays enough time connected to the network, the lease would expire it could just restart in the INIT state.

      .. todo::